Miami Twp. chief: Man fatally shot tells officers 'I will shoot you in your head'

 The officer-involved shooting was the second time Miami Twp. police were called that evening to the Thomas home, the chief said.

-Earlier Sunday evening, officers responded for a domestic dispute that Stiegelmeyer described as much calmer.
-Officers tried to deescalate the situation by separating the parties,. and officers drove Thomas to his sister's house.
-It is not clear how Thomas returned to the home, the chief said.
+Officers responded earlier Sunday for a domestic disturbance that Stiegelmeyer described as much calmer.
+Officers tried to deescalate the dispute by separating the parties. and officers drove Thomas to his sister's house.
+It is not clear how nor when Thomas returned to the home, the chief said.

 Following the shooting, SWAT team members found two handguns inside the residence, including one near Thomas.
 Police confirmed at least one of the guns was fired three times, the chief said.